Skip to content

 Quorum is the minimum number of nodes in a cluster that must be online and be able to communicate with each other.
 If any additional node failure occurs beyond this threshold, the cluster will stop running.

 To attain a quorum, you need a majority of the nodes.
-Commonly it is (N/2 + 1), where N is the total no of nodes in the system.
-For ex,
+Commonly, it is (N/2 + 1), where N is the total no of nodes in the system.
+For example,

 alt_text